dergigi/dergigi.github.io/collections/bitcoin/_posts/2019-12-22-bitcoin-s-eternal-struggle.markdown

 Bitcoin works.
-No matter what other opinions you hold about this strange phenomenon, it undoubtedly works, marches on, or, as I (and others) have [previously argued](proof-of-life), is alive.
+No matter what other opinions you hold about this strange phenomenon, it undoubtedly works, marches on, or, as I (and others) have [previously argued][proof-of-life], is alive.
 Even if most of the world would grind to a halt, the Bitcoin network would continue to produce valid blocks every 10 minutes or so.